wonechoi/wonechoi.github.io/_portfolio/3_project.markdown

 <div class="col three caption">
 	Pick A Pair
 </div>
 A player is given 10 secs to memorize the cards before starting a game.
-The plaing time is shown on right side on menu bar.
+The playing time is shown on the right side on the menu bar.
 <br>

 <div class="img_row" style="height:380px">